121 South African Infantry Battalion

 121 South African Infantry Battalion is a motorised infantry unit of the South African Army.

 History

 Origin

 A decision was made around 1979 to develop a Zulu speaking infantry battalion.
-On 20 January men who had reported for duty at the Jozini Base were sent to 21 SAI Battalion in Lenz near Johannesburg where 79 men completed training.
+On 20 January men who had reported for duty at the Jozini Base were sent to 21 SAI Battalion at Lenz (near Johannesburg) where 79 men completed training.

 Garrison

 On 23 April 1979, 121 SAI Battalion was established and allocated lines near an old Water Affairs compound at Jozini.
 By 1980, a platoon of 121 SAI Battalion was despatched for duty in South West Africa (Namibia).

 By 1981, 121 SAI Battalion was relocated to a new base at Dukuduku where the leopard head was adopted as the beret badge.
 121 SAI Battalion received its national colours in 1989.

 Freedom of the City was issued to 121 SAI Battalion by: